Aeroduel/server/README.md

 - Some phones, including some or all Android 13 phones, do not support using mDNS to connect to aeroduel.local:45045.
   This may affect the mobile app's ability to work on some devices.
 We are unsure if this is something we can fix on our end.
-  - Possible workaround we can implement: Buy aeroduel.com (or similar) and send the game PIN to an API running on it.
+  - Possible workaround we can implement: put an API on aeroduel.com and send the game PIN it.
     This would also allow for players to not need to be on the same Wi-Fi network anymore.
-- `aeroduel.local` unregisters after some time (5–15 minutes) when running in Electron, but only temporarily.
-This is a major issue that needs to be fixed.
-  - ```
-    aeroduel.local:45045/api/hit:1
-    Failed to load resource: net::ERR_NAME_NOT_RESOLVED
-    ```

-More bugs can be found in the bug tracker file, [BUGS.md](/BUGS.md).
+This is not a bug on our end.
+This is a device-specific issue.

+### Bugs

+For actual bugs that we *can* fix, see [BUGS.md](/BUGS.md).

 ## Project Structure